MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 - **Bias**: Bias mitigation in AI can be challenging but is necessary to ensure that AI systems are fair and unbiased.
 Use the responsible AI principles to help guide you.

-- **Sensitive technologies**: Specific technologies such as facial recognition can be considered sensitive technology because of the risk to fundamental freedoms and human rights.
-Consider the implications of using such technologies to ensure that they're used responsibly.
+- **Sensitive technologies**: Technologies like facial recognition can be considered sensitive technology because of the risk to fundamental freedoms and human rights.
+Consider the implications of these technologies to ensure that they're used responsibly.

 ## Azure facilitation

 Microsoft Azure provides a range of tools, services, and resources to help you build responsible AI systems.
 Here are some examples:

-### Build safer systems with Microsoft Azure AI Content Safety
+### Build safer systems by using Microsoft Azure AI Content Safety

 Use [Microsoft Azure AI Content Safety](/azure/ai-services/content-safety/) to detect harmful user-generated and AI-generated content in applications and services.
-Use Content Safety helps you analyze generated content in your AI applications, including text and images, to ensure that it's safe and appropriate for your users.
+Content Safety helps you analyze generated content in your AI applications, including text and images, to ensure that it's safe and appropriate for your users.
 Content Safety provides the following capabilities:

 - [Prompt Shields](/azure/ai-services/content-safety/concepts/jailbreak-detection) scans text and documents for the risk of a user input attack, or jailbreak, on a language model.